Territorial Bancorp (NASDAQ:TBNK) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Territorial Bancorp (NASDAQ:TBNK – Get Rating) in a report published on Saturday.
-The firm issued a hold rating on the financial services provider’s stock.
+StockNews.com began coverage on shares of Territorial Bancorp (NASDAQ:TBNK – Get Rating) in a research note issued to investors on Sunday.
+The firm set a “hold” rating on the financial services provider’s stock.

-TBNK has been the topic of a number of other reports.
-Zacks Investment Research cut shares of Territorial Bancorp from a strong-buy rating to a hold rating in a research note on Thursday, December 30th.
-TheStreet cut shares of Territorial Bancorp from a b rating to a c+ rating in a research note on Monday, March 14th.
+Several other equities analysts have also recently issued reports on TBNK.
+TheStreet cut Territorial Bancorp from a “b” rating to a “c+” rating in a research note on Monday, March 14th.
+Zacks Investment Research cut Territorial Bancorp from a “strong-buy” rating to a “hold” rating in a research note on Thursday, December 30th.

 Territorial Bancorp, Inc operates as the bank holding company for Territorial Savings Bank, which provides financial services to individuals, families, and businesses in Hawaii.
 Its business consists primarily of accepting deposits from the general public and investing those deposits, together with funds generated from operations and borrowings, in one- to four-family residential mortgage loans and investment securities.